Audit Committee Charter

 - Reviewing periodically with the Company's internal auditor any issues encountered in the course of the internal audit function's work;

 - Providing oversight regarding significant financial matters and investment practices, including treasury policies and practices, tax planning, cash management, and derivatives, if and as applicable;

 - Being involved with the Board process for reviewing and discussing with management any acquisitions and divestitures that could have a significant current or future impact on the Company’s financial condition, as appropriate;

 - Reviewing and discussing with management the Company’s policies and practices with respect to data privacy and security risk exposures and the potential impact, if any, thereof on the Company’s financial statements and business operations;

 - Providing oversight over the Company’s data privacy and security policies and monitoring programs;

 - Overseeing compliance with the requirements of the SEC for disclosure of auditor's services and audit committee members, member qualifications and activities;

-- Reviewing management's monitoring of compliance with the Foreign Corrupt Practices Act and any other similar applicable regulations;
+- Reviewing management's monitoring of compliance with the US Foreign Corrupt Practices Act and any other similar applicable regulations;

-- Establishing procedures for receiving, retaining and treating complaints received by the Company regarding accounting, internal accounting controls or auditing matters and procedures for the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
+- Establishing procedures for receiving, retaining and treating complaints received by the Company regarding accounting, internal accounting controls or auditing matters and procedures for the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and

 The Audit Committee shall meet separately with the Chief Executive Officer and separately with the Chief Financial Officer of the Company at such times as it deems appropriate to review the financial affairs of the Company.
 The Audit Committee will meet separately with the independent auditors of the Company and separately with the head of internal audit, at such times as it deems appropriate, but not less than quarterly.